awsdocs/aws-kms-developer-guide/doc_source/overview.md

 By using AWS KMS, you gain more control over access to data you encrypt\.
 You can use the key management and cryptographic features directly in your applications or through AWS services that are integrated with AWS KMS\.
 Whether you are writing applications for AWS or using AWS services, AWS KMS enables you to maintain control over who can use your customer master keys and gain access to your encrypted data\.

 AWS KMS is integrated with AWS CloudTrail, a service that delivers log files to an Amazon S3 bucket that you designate\.
-By using CloudTrail you can monitor and investigate how and when your master keys have been used and by whom\.
+By using CloudTrail you can monitor and investigate how and when your CMKs have been used and by whom\.

 **AWS KMS in AWS Regions**
 The AWS Regions in which AWS KMS is supported are listed in [AWS Key Management Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html)\.
 If an AWS KMS feature is not supported in an AWS Region that AWS KMS supports, the regional difference is described in the topic about the feature\.